peach-db/peachdb/README.md

 # PeachDB

-<h3 align="center">End-to-End Vector Embedding API Platform</h3>
+<h3 align="center">PeachDB - the AI-First, Embeddings Database</h3>
-<h4 align="center">Automated, scalable and cost-effective computation using open-source multimodal models, integrated with popular indexes.</h4>
+<h4 align="center">Managed solution to calculate, store and use embeddings with support for open-source and multimodal models.</h4>

 <br/>